Annual Attendance Report

 |Free School Meals||Attendance||Number|

-Slightly less than half the pupils receive free school meals and their attendance is 0.6% below the others.
+Slightly more than half the pupils receive free school meals and their attendance is 0.67% below the others.
 Nationally the difference is much more exaggerated with those receiving FSM averaging 94.2% and those not receiving FSM averaging 96.4%.
 The percentage in receipt of FSM nationally is also much lower at 17.3% of pupils.

 Children in Public care